 I love the expanding design and I love the option to separate your dirty stuff, so these are a great choice for the Travel Backpack if you do want to travel with clothing and camera gear in the same bag.
 If I had to pick one possible improvement with them, it’s the overly rounded corners.
 As you can see in the photo, the rounded corners leave some dead space inside the pack which I think could have been minimized a little more.
 That said, I know zippers pull less easily around tight corners, so perhaps this was the trade-off that the designers had in mind.
 The zippers certainly do run very freely.

-At $30 and $40 (less via Kickstarter campaign), the price point also seems to compare very well with other options on the market, whilst offering a lot more flexibility.
+At $29.95 and $39.95, the price point also seems to compare very well with other options on the market, whilst offering a lot more flexibility.
 After years of travelling for my photo work I have quite a collection of packing cubes and cases, but these new ones are definitely a step up from anything else in my current collection.
 I’ll be buying a couple more of these as soon as I can!

 Peak Design Shoe Pouch

 This Shoe Pouch uses insanely light 70D recycled nylon and folds into its own pocket.
 Whilst it’s called a shoe pouch, there’s no reason why you couldn’t also use this like an ultralight version of the Packing Cube if you needed to tidy up some bulkier clothing items like a down jacket or rain gear.
 If you want to pack some shoes into the Travel Backpack I think it’s a worthwhile addition to the kit, particularly if you have camera gear in the bag as well.